ZacJW/markdown-html-action/README.md

 ### `builtin_stylesheet`

 *Optional*.
-A path to a stylesheet to be included as a `<style>` block at the end of every output file.
+A path to a stylesheet to be included as a `<style>` block at the beginning of every output file.

 **If not specified**, no `<style>` block will be created.